 2. Downsides

-The Clifton’s softer midsole sacrifices some under-load arch control — on 10+ mile routes with heavier packs (20+ lb) we felt increased forefoot fatigue compared with stiffer trail shoes.
+The HOKA Clifton 9’s softer midsole sacrifices some under-load arch control — on 10+ mile routes with heavier packs (20+ lb) we felt increased forefoot fatigue compared with stiffer trail shoes.
 Not ideal for soggy terrain without a waterproof variant.

 3. Final Verdict